Goli Soda: Plot

 Set against the backdrop of Koyambedu market, the film revolves around the lives of four young boys: Pulli, Saetu, Sithappa and Kuttimani.
-They work as coolies, and earn their bread by working as lifters.
+They work as coolies and earn their bread by working as lifters.
 They lift and transport vegetable goods to various shops.
 One such shop is owned by Aachi, who treats the boys like her sons.
-The boys are carefree and do not worry about their future, and have fun by teasing and looking at schoolgirls who pass by.
+The boys are carefree, do not worry about their future, and have fun by teasing and looking at schoolgirls who pass by.
 They befriend a girl named Vanmathi alias ATM, who assists them in finding a new friend, who turns out to be Aachi's daughter Yamini.
 They all become friends and hang out together.

-One day Aachi tells the boys that they do not have an identity and asks how long will they live like this.
+One day, Aachi tells the boys that they do not have an identity and asks how long will they live like this.
 She advises them to do something that will give them an identity and let them earn some respect.
-They decide to start a mess in the market, where so many people will have access.
+They decide to start a mess in the market, where many people will have access.
 Aachi helps them get an old godown from Naidu, a rich Dada who controls the market.
 Naidu lets them have the place for free for now and says he will collect the rent later.
 The boys start the mess and it becomes an instant hit, earning them money and respect.
 The boys feel that they have now got an identity as the owners of Aachi mess.